SEO Keyword Research Tips for Solicitors, Lawyers and Law Firms

 Keyword Research for Solicitors, Lawyers and Law Firms

-Moore-Wilson’s SEO team have a long track record of provide great SEO for solicitors and law firms in the UK.
+Moore-Wilson’s SEO team have a long track record of providing great SEO for solicitors and law firms in the UK.
 We have increased the organic reach of a wide range of law firms in a variety of niches and location.
 Below we have listed the basics processes you need to consider when starting your keyword research for solicitors and law firms.

 Why the Right Keywords Matter

-Good rankings within the search engine results is key to driving new business for solicitors and law firms.
+Good rankings within the search engine results are key to driving new business for solicitors and law firms.
 It is vital that your website is found in those top results as only 5% of searches go beyond the first page.
 If your website is not on the front page of the results then your website is not working well for you as a marketing tool or as a way to drive new business leads.

 The selection of the correct keywords for any SEO campaign is central to the success of driving leads that could convert into new business.
 You need to think about the areas of expertise within the firm, you’re local and national reputation, any individuals whose names that generate good search volume and any niche areas that you practice in.